Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 • Cash in Malawian kwacha for tips and small purchases; card coverage in rural Thyolo is patchy.

 Thyolo isn't going to replace a safari or a lake trip on a standard Malawi itinerary.
-What it offers is narrower and, for the right traveller, much more memorable: a short list of forest birds you genuinely can't see elsewhere, a landscape that rewards slow mornings and careful listening, and a working tea estate that happens to make an unusually civilised base for a few days of birdwatching in Thyolo Malawi.
+What it offers is narrower and, for the right traveller, much more memorable: a short list of forest birds you genuinely can't see elsewhere, a landscape that rewards slow mornings and careful listening, and a tea-country property that happens to make an unusually civilised base for a few days of birdwatching in Thyolo Malawi.
 Come in the right season, stay on the right estate, walk slowly, and the list will build itself.